yaredybk/imagihub_app/README.md

 #Welcome to the ImagiHub Node.js server repository!

-ImagiHub_app is a react app for a simple image sharing web application.
+ImagiHub_app is a react app for a simple image-sharing web application.
 It aims to provide a user-friendly and efficient way to share images without the limitations of existing platforms.

 -----------------------------------------------------------

 We are living in a digital world, but the hustle to just send an image,

 * You need to login
-* You must use same social media
+* You must use the same social media
 * The image is compressed
-* You need to share it to every one or create a group
+* You need to share it with everyone or create a group
-* Most of the time you need android
+* Most of the time you need an android
 There are a ton of solutions for this.
-I just want to contribute to the cause, make an alternative easy way of sharing images.
+I just want to contribute to the cause and make an alternative easy way of sharing images.

 -----------------------------------------------------------

-This repository contains the front-end code for ImagiHub, a user-friendly image sharing web application built with React, Vite, and Tailwind CSS.
+This repository contains the front-end code for ImagiHub, a user-friendly image-sharing web application built with React, Vite, and Tailwind CSS.

 ## Features:
 * Effortless Image Uploads: